dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">NIST:</mark> National Institute of Standards and Technology (USA)

 <mark style="background: #BABD00;">Cloud computing</mark> is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 This cloud model is composed of five essential characteristics, three service models, and four deployment models.

 #### <mark style="background: #BABD00;">Essential Characteristics:</mark>

-<mark style="background: #BABD00;">On-demand self-service.</mark> A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.
+<mark style="background: #BABD00;">On-demand self-service:</mark> A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.

-<mark style="background: #BABD00;">Broad network access.</mark> Capabilities are available over the network and accessed through standard  mechanisms that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, tablets, laptops, and workstations).
+<mark style="background: #BABD00;">Broad network access:</mark> Capabilities are available over the network and accessed through standard mechanisms that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, tablets, laptops, and workstations).

-<mark style="background: #BABD00;">Resource pooling.</mark> The provider’s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
-There is a sense of location independence in that the customer generally has no control or knowledge over the exact location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacenter).
+<mark style="background: #BABD00;">Resource pooling:</mark> The provider’s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
+There is a sense of location independence in that the customer generally has no control or knowledge over the exact location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacentre).
 Examples of resources include storage, processing, memory, and network bandwidth.

-<mark style="background: #BABD00;">Rapid elasticity.</mark> Capabilities can be elastically provisioned and released, in some cases automatically, to scale rapidly outward and inward commensurate with demand.
+<mark style="background: #BABD00;">Rapid elasticity:</mark> Capabilities can be elastically provisioned and released, in some cases automatically, to scale rapidly outward and inward commensurate with demand.
 To the consumer, the capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.

-<mark style="background: #BABD00;">Measured service.</mark> Cloud systems automatically control and optimise resource use by leveraging a metering capability<sup>1</sup> at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
-Resource usage can be monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilized service.
+<mark style="background: #BABD00;">Measured service:</mark> Cloud systems automatically control and optimise resource use by leveraging a metering capability<sup>1</sup> at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
+Resource usage can be monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilised service.

 #### <mark style="background: #BABD00;">Service Models:</mark>